Rask comes up big as Bruins advance to conference final

 COLUMBUS, Ohio (AP) — The Boston Bruins got some timely goals in their tight Eastern Conference semifinal series with Columbus, and when the goals weren’t coming, Tuukka Rask stood tall.

-The Finn turned in his best playoff performance so far in the 3-0 win over the Blue Jackets in Game 6 that clinched the series and propelled the Bruins into the conference final against Carolina.
+The Finn turned in his best playoff performance so far in the 3-0 win over the Blue Jackets in Game 6 that clinched the series and sent the Bruins into the conference final against Carolina.
+Game 1 is Thursday night in Boston.

 The Blue Jackets played hard and forechecked well enough to win every game, but were zero for 10 on power-play chances in the final three games of the series, all won by Boston.
 Much of that was due to Rask, who had 39 saves in Monday’s game and did his part to shut down four Columbus power plays.